Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 The benefits and harms of antibiotics for the body.
 How to take antibiotics without harm to health: features and recommendations

-A global discovery and a real panacea for mankind have become antibacterial drugs based on antibiotics.
-Their appearance helped to significantly reduce the death rate from many diseases, including those that were considered severe and incurable.
-Today, the opinions of experts are divided: the benefit or harm of antibiotics should be put at the forefront when choosing a therapeutic regimen.
+A global discovery and a real panacea for humanity were antibacterial drugs based on antibiotics.
+Their appearance helped to significantly reduce the mortality rate from many diseases, including those that were considered severe and incurable.
+Today, expert opinions are divided: the benefits or harms of antibiotics should be given priority when choosing a therapeutic regimen.

 Despite the cautious attitude towards antibiotic-based drugs, it is very difficult to argue about their undoubted benefits.
-Those pathologies that were difficult to cure are amenable to therapeutic correction with antibiotics.
-Modern drugs, created on a synthetic basis, are relatively safe, subject to the rules for their admission.
+Those pathologies that are difficult to cure are amenable to therapeutic correction with antibiotics.
+Modern drugs, created on a synthetic basis, are relatively safe if the rules for their use are followed.

-1. Before deciding on antibiotic treatment, you should definitely consult a doctor and strictly follow his prescriptions for dosage and duration of administration.
+1. Before deciding on antibiotic treatment, you should always consult your doctor and strictly follow his instructions on dosage and duration of use.

 2. Strictly observe the time of taking the drug, thereby ensuring its constant level in the body.